DoctorWkt/alic/docs/overview.md

 }
 ```

 To reduce any undefined behaviour, any variable declaration (local or non-local) without an initialisation expression will be filled with zero bits.
+Initialisation expressions and values are evaluated from left to right.

 ## The `const` Keyword